Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

-We refer to a flat sequent $\nant_{i}; \nsig_{i} \sar \ncon_{i}$ occurring as a node labeled with $w_{i}$ in (the tree of) a nested sequent as a \emph{$w_{i}$-component}, or as a \emph{component} more generally if we do not wish to specify its label.
-We note that the root $\nant; \nsig \sar \ncon$ is always assumed to be associated with the label $w_{0}$, that is, $\nant; \nsig \sar \ncon$ is the unique $w_{0}$-component.
-We use the notation $\ns\{\nsii_{1}\}_{w_{1}}\cdots\{\nsii_{m}\}_{w_{m}}$ to indicate that $\nsii_{i}$ is a $w_{i}$-component, for $1 \leq i \leq m$.
+We refer to a flat sequent $\vx_{i}; \nant_{i} \sar \ncon_{i}$ occurring as a node labeled with $w_{i}$ in (the tree of) a nested sequent as a \emph{$w_{i}$-component}, or as a \emph{component} more generally if we do not wish to specify its label.
+We note that the root $\vx; \nant \sar \ncon$ is always assumed to be associated with the label $w_{0}$, that is, $\vx; \nant \sar \ncon$ is the unique $w_{0}$-component.
+We use the notation $\ns\{\nsii_{1}\}_{u_{1}}\cdots\{\nsii_{m}\}_{u_{k}}$ to indicate that $\nsii_{i}$ is a $u_{i}$-component, for $1 \leq i \leq k$.

-Since nested sequents encode trees and labeled sequents encode binary graphs (via relational atoms of the form $wRu$), it is natural to view nested sequents as types of labeled sequents.
+Since nested sequents encode trees and labeled sequents encode binary graphs, it is natural to view nested sequents as types of labeled sequents.
 Indeed, correspondences between \emph{labeled tree sequents}~\cite{IshKik07} (i.e. labeled sequents $\rel, \Gamma \sar \Delta$ such that $\rel$ forms a (labeled) tree and every label of the sequent either occurs in $\rel$ or is identical if the $\rel = \emptyset$) and nested sequents have been established in various settings~\cite{CiaLyoRamTiu21,GorRam12,Lyo21b,Pim18}.
 As our nested systems are extracted from the refined labeled systems (viz. $\qll$) of the previous section, we define translations between nested and labeled tree sequents.
-These translations will be used subsequently to transform each refined labeled calculus into a nested calculus.
+We use these translations to transform each refined labeled calculus into a nested calculus.